keroger2k/pk_radar/README.md

 so a plain BLE client sees nothing useful.
 This tool reproduces the handshake and decrypts the stream.
 The "How it works" section below summarizes the protocol.

-## Legal / scope

-This is an independent, unofficial interoperability tool for talking to a radar **you own**.
-It is not affiliated with or endorsed by Pocket Radar, Inc.

-It does **not** bundle any Pocket Radar binary or the decompiled app.
-The payload encryption is standard AES-128, and the session-key derivation was reverse- engineered and re-implemented in pure Python (`prlib.py`) for interoperability.
-The app APK, its native library, the decompiled sources, and BLE captures are all git-ignored and must never be committed or redistributed.

 ## Requirements

 - Python 3.10+